 Located in Cass County, Gull Lake is a popular spot to visit for vacations and recreational activities.
-It has a total surface area of 15.5 sq mi or 40.25 sq km and was built about five feet by the construction of Gull Lake Dam.
+It has a total surface area of 15.5 sq mi or 40.25 sq km.
+It was a naturally occurring lake that was raised about five feet by the construction of Gull Lake Dam.

 19. Burntside Lake